 Is There A Way Out?

-Even if you've aided and abetted someone before they commit a crime, your state may allow for a withdrawal defense to criminal charges against you.
-In essence, this means that you have stopped your support and encouragement for the crime before it has become unstoppable.
+Even if you've aided and abetted someone before they commit a crime, your state may allow for a withdrawal defense.
+In essence, this means that you have ceased your support and encouragement for the crime before it has become unstoppable.
 However, this can be difficult to prove unless there is some clear evidence of repudiation (such as a communication to the perpetrator or a warning to the potential victim).
 Some jurisdictions may require an attempt to stop the crime from taking place by, for example, notifying law enforcement.

 Even if your actions don't clearly constitute withdrawal, efforts to remove yourself from a crime before it takes place can help to mitigate the punishments you might face.
 Depending on the situation, these efforts could even lead the government to use prosecutorial discretion and not charge you with a crime.
 This could happen where, for example, you're facing threats to your safety by coming forward to report a pending crime.

-The fact that you weren't there when the crime was committed isn't enough to protect you from punishment.
+The fact that you weren't there when the crime was committed won't protect you from prosecution for aiding and abetting.
 These accomplice crimes can be tricky and usually boil down to what you knew and when you knew it.
-If you have some knowledge of a crime before or after the fact, you should reach out to a criminal defense attorney who can give you peace of mind and help protect your interests.
+If you have some knowledge of a crime before or after the fact, you should reach out to a criminal defense attorney who can advise you and help protect your interests.